dhicks6345789/web-console/README.md

 If you need a longer description than a singble line of text, then you can place you custom description in a file called description.txt in the root of an individual Task.
 You can embed HTML in this file if you wish, complete with links or whatever other components you like.

+## To Do

+### Bugs

+* On Windows, run batch files without having to explicitly run via cmd /c.

+### Features

+* On Task completion, trigger update / load of "results" HTML block.
+* Python (Flask) implementation to run on (for instance) [PythonAnywhere](https://www.pythonanywhere.com/).
+* Additions to the API to provide a mechanism for third-parties to handle authorisation.